blade-lang/blade-docs/quick-learn.markdown

 .. }
 'Item at 0 is Apple'
 'Item at 1 is Mango'
-'Item at 2 is Bannana'
+'Item at 2 is Banana
 'Item at 3 is Peach'
 ```
 [More](./tutorial/loops)